A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Model Best at Weakest at

-Traditional answering service Human warmth, live reception, message-taking Can feel slower, more expensive, and less workflow-native
+Traditional answering service Human warmth, live reception, message-taking Slower, more expensive, less workflow-native

 Ringbooker-style AI receptionist Consistency, booking recovery, routine call handling, after-hours coverage Needs good trust design and a clear human path